Skip to main content

 <h2 class="heading hide-accessible">Summary</h2>

-Do you want to improve the quality and safety of care in the NHS?
+We invite UK applicants for this fully funded PhD scholarship based in the School of Healthcare.<br /> <br /> Do you want to improve the quality and safety of care in the NHS?
 Do you want to do cutting-edge research with interdisciplinary supervisors and develop a career as a safety scientist?
-If so, this studentship opportunity will appeal to you. <br /> <br /> One full scholarship is available in the School of Healthcare.
-This fully funded PhD place provides an exciting opportunity to pursue postgraduate research in patient safety and safety science, with an emphasis on mixed-methods.<br /> <br /> The School of Healthcare invites applications from prospective postgraduate researchers who wish to commence study for a PhD in the academic year 2024/2025 for a studentship funded by the National Institute for Health and Care Research (NIHR) Yorkshire and Humber Patient Safety Research Collaboration (PSRC). <br /> <br /> The award is open to full-time candidates (UK only) who meet the eligibility for a place on a PhD degree at the School of Healthcare.
+Do you want to make a difference for patients and their families?
+If so, this studentship opportunity will appeal to you. <br /> <br /> This fully funded PhD scholarship is an exciting opportunity to pursue postgraduate research in patient safety and safety science, with an emphasis on mixed-methods.<br /> <br /> We are inviting applications from prospective postgraduate researchers who wish to commence study for a PhD (December 2024 - March 2025).
+This studentship will be hosted in the NIHR Yorkshire and Humber Patient Safety Research Collaboration (PSRC) and the research setting will be a mental health and community care provider in the Yorkshire region.<br /> <br /> The award is open to full-time candidates (UK only) who meet the eligibility for a place on a PhD degree at the School of Healthcare.

 <h2 class="heading hide-accessible">Full description</h2>